Benefits of Solar

 There is a 26% Federal tax credit on the cost of any solar project in the US.
 This credit also applies to any work that needs to be done in service of your solar project.
 This means that if you need to replace your roof or remove some trees for your installation, you can get the 26% credit on the total cost of these projects together.

 In addition, many utility companies have special rebates or net metering plans set up for solar owners.
-Some Georgia utility companies with great solar incentives include:
+Some utility companies with great solar incentives include:

 5. Solar increases home value

-A 2006 study found that California homes with solar panels appreciated 15 percent faster than comparable homes without solar panels.
-A subsequent 2008 study found that California homes with solar panels and energy-efficient features sold faster than homes that consumed more energy.
+A 2006 study found that homes with solar panels appreciated 15 percent faster than comparable homes without solar panels.
+A subsequent 2008 study found that homes with solar panels and energy-efficient features sold faster than homes that consumed more energy.
 And two 2015 studies from Berkeley National Labs found that home buyers are willing to pay about $15,000 more for a home equipped with an average-sized solar array than a comparable home without solar panels.

 6. Solar is versatile